About the condition

 - Antibodies have gained autoreactivity, recognizing platelet factor 4 bound to endogenous glycosaminoglycans on platelets and therefore activate platelets even in the absence of heparin.

-- Vaccine-induced immune thrombotic thrombocytopenia (VITT) – reported in individuals vaccinated with certain coronavirus disease 2019 (COVID-19) vaccines, especially including the ChAdOx1 CoV-19 vaccine (AstraZeneca) and the Ad26.COV2.S vaccine (Johnson & Johnson).
+- Vaccine-induced immune thrombotic thrombocytopenia (VITT) – reported in individuals vaccinated with certain COVID-19 vaccines, especially including the ChAdOx1 CoV-19 vaccine (AstraZeneca) and the Ad26.COV2.S vaccine (Johnson & Johnson).

 - Autoimmune (spontaneous) HIT: